salesforce/BiST/README.md

 ## Dataset

 We use the AVSD@DSTC7 benchmark.
-Download the data here (TBD) and unzip into the root directory of the repo.
+Download the data [here](https://github.com/hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge) and unzip into your local directory.

-To use the spatio-temporal features, we extracted the ResNext-101 features from a pretrained model.
-The features can be downloaded here (TBD).
+To use the spatio-temporal features, we extracted the visual features from a [published](https://github.com/kenshohara/video-classification-3d-cnn-pytorch) pretrained ResNext-101 model.
+The extraction code is slightly changed to obtain the features right before average pooling along spatial regions.
+This extracted visual features for all videos used in the AVSD benchmark can be downloaded here (TBD).

+For audio features, we reused the public features accompanying the AVSD benchmark (Please refer to the benchmark [repo](https://github.com/hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge)).

 ## Scripts